cloudflare/cloudflare-docs/content/r2/buckets/public-buckets.md

 1. The first exposes your bucket as a custom domain under your control.
 2. The second exposes your bucket as a Cloudflare-managed subdomain under `https://r2.dev`.

-To configure firewall rules, caching, access controls, or bot management for your bucket, you must do so through a custom domain.
+To configure WAF custom rules, caching, access controls, or bot management for your bucket, you must do so through a custom domain.
 Using a custom domain does not require enabling `r2.dev`.

 ## Custom domains